Fan Cultures and Fan Creativity

 Like fandom itself, this class is an example of serious play.
 It's a space in which to be excited about fandom and to connect with other fannish people, but it's also an introduction to fan studies, the academic study of fandom.
 We're going to do a lot of analysis, a lot of thinking, a lot of writing.
 If you believe that analyzing things makes them less fun, then this is not the course for you.
 But if you're excited to learn how scholars have written about fandom and to explore how your own fannish passions might intersect with rigorous academic work, then come geek out with us.

 The syllabus for this course is still under construction.
-However, I do know that we'll be reading Fan Fiction and Fan Communities in the Age of the Internet, edited by Karen Hellekson and Kristina Busse, as well as some essays from the online open-access journal Transformative Works and Cultures.
+However, I do know that we'll be reading Textual Poachers, by Henry Jenkins; Fic: Why Fanfiction is Taking Over the World, by Anne Jamison; and a number of essays from the online open-access journal Transformative Works and Cultures.

-Again, I'm still figuring out the details, but I'm pretty sure that there will be both traditional written assignments and multimedia assignments.
+Again, I'm still figuring out the details, but I'm pretty sure that there will be both traditional academic analytical assignments and some more creative assignments.
+A few of the assignments will probably have some sort of multimedia option.